Cell Transfection Wiki

 - Viral or microinjection methods are commonly used

-- Inherent risk of non-specific integration into genome
+- There is an inherent risk of non-specific integration into the cellular genome

 - Typically, the desired gene is coupled with a reporter gene, such as resistance to an antibiotic to allow the elimination of cells that do not contain the desired gene post-transfection or a fluorescence expressing gene (e.g. GFP, RFP)